Do you want clear family expectations while also staying close to your child?

-This guide explains how to strengthen self-esteem, build trust through communication, and encourage cooperation without relying on power struggles.
+This guide shows how to build self-esteem, strengthen trust through communication, and encourage cooperation without power struggles.

 Self-esteem is more than feeling good.
 It is the belief that you belong, that you can learn, and that your presence matters.
 Children with steady self-esteem are more likely to try, cooperate, and accept responsibility.
 Children who struggle in this area may withdraw or seek attention through behavior.